-- (1) A record is to be kept of the medical condition of each patient in a private hospital or day-procedure centre and a record of all medical, nursing and other care provided to the patient must be maintained by an entry in a patient clinical record system made by the appropriate medical, nursing or other health care provider. - (2) Without limiting subclause (1), the clinical record of a patient is to include the following: - (a) the patient's admission form; - (b) the patient's medical history and results of any physical examination, which may be contained in any referral document; - (c) any medical consultation reports;
+(1) A record is to be kept of the medical condition of each patient in a private hospital or dayprocedure centre and a record of all medical, nursing and other care provided to the patient must be maintained by an entry in a patient health record system made by the appropriate medical, nursing or other health care provider.

-- (d) a record of any medication administered; - (e) a record of allergies and other factors requiring special consideration; - (f) reports of all laboratory tests performed; - (g) reports of all X-ray and other medical imaging examinations performed; - (h) the name of any person whose consent to the carrying out of medical or dental treatment is necessary; - (i) consent or request forms, if applicable; - (j) if a medical, surgical or other procedure has been performed; - (k) in a case where anaesthesia has been employed, the anaesthetic record (which must comply with the recommendations of The Anaesthesia Record.
-Recommendations on the Recording of an Episode of Anaesthesia Care as published by the ANZCA); - (l) the procedure report, including the preprocedural and post-procedural diagnoses, and a description of the findings, technique used and tissue removed or altered; - (m) in a case where tissue or body fluid has been removed, any pathological report on the tissue or body fluid;
+- (2) Without limiting subclause (1), the health record of a patient is to include the following: - (a) the patient's admission form; - (b) the patient's medical history and results of any physical examination, which may be contained in any referral document; - (c) any medical consultation reports; - (d) a record of any medication administered; - (e) a record of allergies and other factors requiring special consideration; - (f) reports of all laboratory tests performed; - (g) reports of all X-ray and other medical imaging examinations performed; - (h) the name of any person whose consent to the carrying out of medical or dental treatment is necessary; - (i) consent or request forms, if applicable; - (j) if a medical, surgical or other procedure has been performed; - (k) in a case where anaesthesia has been employed, the anaesthetic record (which must comply with the recommendations of PS06 Guideline on the anaesthesia record as published by the ANZCA);

+(1) the procedure report, including the pre- procedural and post-procedural diagnoses, and a description of the findings, technique used and tissue removed or altered; (m) in a case where tissue or body fluid has sue or body fluid has been removed, any pathological report on the tissue or body fluid;

-- (n) in a case where the procedure has involved surgery, a record of the swab, sponge and instrument count; - (o) the post-procedural recovery record; - (p) a discharge statement, completed by the medical practitioner or dentist attending the patient, that specifies any major procedures performed, the final diagnosis, the patient's condition and recommendations and arrangements for the patient's future care. - (3) Any records relating to medical or dental treatment are to identify the medical practitioner or dentist by whom that treatment was provided. - (4) A discharge statement referred to in subclause (2)(p) must be completed before the patient's discharge unless discharge instructions are given orally, in which case the statement must be completed within 48 hours after the patient's discharge.
+- in a case where the procedure has (n) involved surgery, a record of the swab, sponge and instrument count; - the post-procedural recovery record; (0) - a discharge statement, completed by the (p) medical practitioner or dentist attending the patient, that specifies any major procedures performed. the final diagnosis, the patient's condition and recommendations and arrangements for the patient's future care. - (3) Any records relating to medical or dental treatment are to identify the medical practitioner or dentist by whom that treatment was provided. - (4) А statement referred discharge to in subclause (2)(p) must be completed before the patient's discharge unless discharge instructions are given orally, in which case the statement must be completed within 48 hours after the patient's discharge.